-- (a) inserting an item in either Part of the Schedule; - (b) omitting an item from either Part of the Schedule; - (c) omitting an item from either Part of the Schedule and substituting another item.
+- inserting an item in either Part of the (a) Schedule: - omitting an item from either Part of the (b) Schedule; - omitting an item from either Part of the (c) Schedule and substituting another item.

 50. Status of orders

 Ministerial orders under sections 7, 8, 14 and 49 -